Meet our talented and dedicated administration team.

 Ethan Tarshish, Admissions and Outreach Coordinator, earned his B.A. in Film Studies, Jewish Studies, and Writing from the University of Minnesota.
 A Heilicher alum himself, he has been active within the Jewish community throughout his whole life.
 A self-proclaimed “comic book aficionado,” Ethan brings his love of writing and storytelling to Heilicher, injecting adventure and excitement into many different facets of day school life.
 Ethan writes and publishes an award winning comic book series, "Woe Is Oz", as well as a host of other writing endeavors that can be found at ethantarshish.com.
 Ethan enjoys books, films, writing, and his ever-shifting journey into mystery with his wife Julie, and twins Charlie and Oscar.

-Christine Yussen, M.ED, Student Services Coordinator, earned her B.S. in Foundations of Education and her M.ED in Elementary Education from the University of Minnesota.
+Christine Yussen, M.ED, Education Director-Student Services, earned her B.S. in Foundations of Education and her M.ED in Elementary Education from the University of Minnesota.
 Christine joined the Heilicher faculty in 2005.
 Education continues to be a career of passion rather simply a job.
 She enjoys getting to know each student individually and helping them reach goals.
 Christine is a native of the Twin Cities and enjoys spending time with family and friends, playing the trombone, being active around the city lakes and neighborhoods, and gardening.
 She enjoys engaging in curricular conversations by serving on the Heilicher Academic Council team.